ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

 - We used `ForEvolve.Azure` to connect the Ninja App to Azure Table Storage
 - We explored the new Asp.Net Core 2.0 default configuration

-I hope you enjoyed the little glimpse of the ForEvolve Framework, it is still a work in progress, and there are many functionalities that I would like to add to it (and probably a lot more that I have not thought of yet).
+I hope you enjoyed the little glimpse of the ForEvolve Framework, it is still a work in progress, and there are many functionalities that I would like to add to it (and probably a lot more than I have not thought of yet).

-If you have any interest, question, request or time to invest: feel free to leave a comment here or open an issue in the [ForEvolve Framework GitHub](https://github.com/ForEvolve/ForEvolve-Framework) repository.
+If you have any interests, questions, requests or time to invest: feel free to leave a comment here, open an issue in the [ForEvolve Framework GitHub](https://github.com/ForEvolve/ForEvolve-Framework) repository, contact me on Twitter or on LinkedIn (see the page footer for these).

 ### What's next?
 What's next?